-According to John and the Qatar government, two factors shaped the integration of the Qatar government in our international system.
+According to John (a friend I met in London, England many years ago) and to the Qatar government, two factors shaped the integration of the Qatar government into our international system.

-The first revolves around the constraints and problems of small states while the second is Qatar's response — a strategy of branding the state for survival.
+The first factor evolves around the problems and constraints (*) of a small state while the second factor evolves around Qatar's response such as a strategy of branding the state for survival.

-This article discusses Qatar's situation as a micro-state and analyses the nature and success of its response, signed Dr J.E.
-Peterson
+Part of an article I recently read discusses Qatar's situation as a micro-state and analyses the nature and success of such a state.
+An article signed by Dr J.E.
+Peterson, the John of the first paragraph.

-The Qatar government has a short history as an independent state.
-Nevertheless, the extent of change and development it has undergone is truly dramatic.
+The Qatar government has a rather short history as an independent state but, the extent of change and development it has undergone in the past few years is truly remarkable.

-In recent years, it has emerged as one of the better known and more highly regarded Gulf states, in part because of its immense natural gas reserves (the third largest total in the world) but also, and more importantly, because of recent policy initiatives.
+Qatar has, over the past years, emerged as one of the better known and highly regarded Gulf state.
+In part because of its immense natural gas reserves (the third largest total in the world) but also, and more importantly, because of many policy initiatives.

-These policies seem to have been deliberately designed to put Qatar on the map.
+These policies seem to have been deliberately designed to put Qatar "on the map" as the saying goes.
 Qatar has many accomplishments of which to be proud.
-It has maintained its sovereignty since independence in 1971 and enhanced it by membership in international organisations.
+It has, for instance, maintained its sovereignty since its independence in 1971 and has created many memberships in many international organisations.

-Economic Qatar is a founding member of the Gulf Cooperation Council (GCC) and has participated fully in GCC economic endeavours, particularly in security concerns, including combat during the 1991 Gulf War.
+Economic Qatar is a founding member of the Gulf Cooperation Council (GCC) and has participated fully in GCC economic endeavours, especially in security concerns, including combat during the 1991 Gulf War.

-It enjoys increasing name recognition in widening circles in the West, in Canada, in the United States in large part because of its long history of oil production and rapidly expanding natural gas projects.
+Qatar enjoys an increasing name recognition in widening circles in the West, in Canada and in the United States mostly because of its long history of oil production and of rapidly expanding natural gas projects.

 But there are many other reasons as well.
 Qatar sports have become a venue on the international sporting circuit, and it has hosted an impressive number of major conferences.